upowai/wallet/readme.md

 - `-to`: The address of the validator you are voting for.

 2. To vote for a Inode by a validator:
+   - Validators, once registered, can cast votes towards iNodes based on their total stake from delegate This process is similar to delegate voting but is specifically aimed at supporting network infrastructure and governance.

 ```bash
 python3 wallet.py vote -r [range] -to [recipient_address]